heana-hosp/pykota/README.md

-# pykota
+# Pykota
 Git Repository to Pykota

-This repository was created to update the pykota project and adapt it to Python version 3.10 or higher.
+This repository was created to update the pykota project and adapt it to Python version 3.12(upgraded) or higher.

 ### Features
- - Updated the version to work with python version 3.10 or higher;
+ - Updated the version to work with python version 3.12(upgraded) or higher;

 ### Considerations
  - This version was tested only on Postgres Database;
  - We adapt in order to meet personal demands;
- - Only the pkipplib, pkpgcounter and pykota projects have been migrated to version 3.10 or higher;
+ - Only the pkipplib, pkpgcounter and pykota projects have been migrated to version 3.12(updated) or higher;
  - The tea4cups project have not migrated at the moment and we don't know if we will update.
 The pykotaicon project will be updated soon.

-### Simple tutorial - Instalation Pykota with Ubuntu Server 23.04 and PostgreSQL
+### Simple tutorial - Instalation Pykota with Ubuntu Server 24.04 LTS and PostgreSQL(Upgraded)

-#### With fresh install Ubuntu Server 23.04 and upgrade all packages ... and get power of root.. let's go.
+#### With fresh install Ubuntu Server 24.04 LTS and upgrade all packages ... and get power of root.. let's go.

 Clone repository: